douglasgreen/news/2025/05/02/en.md

 ## Science & Nature

+### Mathematician Breaks 200-Year Algebra Barrier with Geode Numbers

+In a groundbreaking development, Professor Norman Wildberger of UNSW Sydney has introduced a novel approach to solving higher-degree polynomial equations—an enduring challenge in algebra for over two centuries.
+By employing "Geode numbers," a new sequence derived from power series, Wildberger circumvents the traditional reliance on irrational numbers and radicals.
+This method not only provides exact solutions to complex equations but also unveils deeper mathematical structures, potentially reshaping our understanding of algebraic systems.

+## Health & Disease

 ### The Man Who Took the Bite: How Tim Friede’s Venomous Mission Could Revolutionize Snakebite Treatment

 Tim Friede, a former truck mechanic from Wisconsin, has endured over 850 venomous snakebites in a daring, decades-long quest to build immunity and aid in the development of a universal antivenom.
 Driven by a desire to combat the global health crisis posed by snakebites—which claim approximately 140,000 lives annually—Friede subjected himself to bites from some of the world's deadliest snakes, including black mambas and cobras.
 His unique antibodies have become the foundation for a groundbreaking antivenom developed by biotech firm Centivax.
 This new treatment combines Friede's antibodies with a venom-inhibiting molecule, offering protection against a broad spectrum of snake species.
 Unlike traditional antivenoms derived from animal blood, this lab-produced solution aims to be more effective, affordable, and less likely to cause allergic reactions.
 Currently undergoing trials, this innovation holds the promise of transforming snakebite treatment worldwide.

-## Health & Disease